If you’re travelling to Disneyland Paris from abroad then you’ll likely fly into one of the busiest airports in Europe, Charles De Gaul (CDG)

 We suggest the Trainline.EU website because it’s very user-friendly and a service we use a lot in the UK and therefore are more comfortable using when booking travel for journeys were unfamilar with abroad.

-Upon leaving the station if you’re staying at Disney on-site hotel then I suggest going to the bus park which is located outside the doors to the left (if you’re unsure as a member of staff) and getting the dedicated bus back to the specific hotel.
+Upon leaving the station if you’re staying at Disney on-site hotel (we stayed at Hotel Cheyenne – a budget Disney hotel on-site) then I suggest going to the bus park which is located outside the doors to the left (if you’re unsure as a member of staff) and getting the dedicated bus back to the specific hotel.

 That’s our complete guide on how to get from CDG to Disneyland Paris.
 As always we’d love to know if you’ve noticed any changes about our guide that you think we need to update everyone on to ensure everyone has a smooth journey.